CloudMracek/BWM-Tools/README.md

 All of the data is indexed in order to save space by reusing vertex, uv and normal data.

+The format is currently limited to only quads.

 ## File format
 Unlike responsible file formats this one doesn't have a header.
 It stores data in the following way: